Crash Course On Risk Management In Trading

 Q: My trading strategy has fundamental reasons to perform well.
 Why would it perform worse in the future than now?

 The market always tends to equilibrium.
-Finding a profitable trading strategy means having high ROI (return on the investment) of the effort to develop, implement, and to run it.
-Ironically, such high ROI is also called market inefficiency.
+Finding a profitable trading strategy means having a high ROI (return on the investment) of the effort to develop, implement, and to run it.
+Ironically, such a high ROI is also called market inefficiency.
 But these opportunities attract other investors who increase the competition and make the market more “efficient” reaching the equilibrium.

 Here is an example of our R&D playground.
 We have developed a virtual exchange, and generated hundreds of simple trading agents who can randomly send orders to that exchange, and also to modify or cancel their orders as in real exchange.
 The longer the trading session was, the wider was the distribution of the profits (P&L) of the agents.
 As expected, the total sum of their P&L at each moment during the trading session as well as at the end was zero.

 Then we created another generator of trading agents.
-This one aimed to mimic the behavior of a very primitive Market Making by increasing the chances of sending a Sell order above the current price and a Buy order below it.
+This one aimed to mimic the behaviour of a very primitive Market Making by increasing the chances of sending a Sell order above the current price and a Buy order below it.
 After mixing the two groups in a single trading session, we found that “market makers” performed significantly better and had positive P&L while almost all agents from the first group had negative P&L. Obviously, a human trader from the first group would decide to switch to the market making strategy in such environment, and at some point, there would be no traders in the first group to take advantage of.
 Also, because the trading strategy of market makers was so primitive, there is a place for another trading strategy that exploits their weak spots such as price trends and sharp movements.
 This leads to a conclusion that any significantly profitable trading strategy is a temporary opportunity.

 To conclude, when examining a potentially profitable trading strategy we need to be able to answer the following questions: Why and how this strategy will stop being profitable?
 Will we notice when it happens?
 If we don’t have answers to these questions, there are probably some unjustified assumptions involved.

-Q: Can I reduce the risk by using take profit (TP) and stop loss (SL) orders?
+Q: Can I reduce the risk by using take profit (TP) and stop-loss (SL) orders?

 This helps to limit the maximum loss of each trade, but in the long term, the result depends on your competitive advantage.
 The price will eventually reach either TP or SL.
 In a framework of random walk the probability of reaching TP before SL is given by SL/(TP + SL), and the probability of reaching SL before TP is 1 – SL/(TP + SL) = TP/(TP + SL).

 For instance, you set TP=20 ticks, and SL=10 ticks.
 If the price moves randomly, it will reach TP before SL with probability 10/(20 + 10) = ⅓ = 33.3%.
 For your trading to be profitable in the long term, you must reach TP before SL in more than 33.3% of your trades.
-In other words, to have better performance than it’s expected from a random decision maker.
+In other words, to have better performance than it’s expected from a random decision-maker.

 The additional risk of using SL or Stop orders is having those orders triggered just before the price moves in the desired direction and reaches TP when you are out of position.
 Most traders have such unpleasant experience, and it is frequently referred to “bad luck” which is partly true, but sometimes this is caused by large traders who have a good estimation of where concentrations of Stop orders are.
 This gives them an opportunity to trigger those orders and trade against them.